Skip to main content

 • Can-Weld In-House Testing is based on the industry standards for plate and pipe certification and confirms training is maintained to those high standards, but may not be mandatory for employment.

-SKILL TRADES IS TOP PRIORITY
+SKILLED TRADES IS TOP PRIORITY

 WELDING OPENS THE DOOR